Colombia Valle Del Cauca Sugarcane Decaf

 - Lowest priced priority shipping for $30 Orders is FREE

-- During COVID-19, you'll have the opportunity to choose your preferred shipping method for a $3 upgrade.
+- You have the opportunity to choose your preferred shipping method for a $3 upgrade.

 Brewing Equipment Shipping Policy: